Travel Security Guide for Researchers

 - Travel Light: Only take devices that are absolutely necessary for your trip.

-- Use a "Clean" Device: Whenever possible, especially for high-risk destinations, use a temporary "loaner" or "burner" device that contains no sensitive data.
+- Use a "Clean" Device: For high-risk destinations, use a temporary device that contains no sensitive data.
+Lakehead does not currently provide loaner devices — use a personal backup device or purchase an inexpensive temporary device.

-- Update Everything: Ensure the operating system and all applications on your travel devices are fully updated with the latest security patches.
-See Software Updates on our Cybersecurity page for more details.
+- Update Everything: Ensure the operating system and all applications are fully updated with the latest security patches.
+See Software Updates.

 - Enable Security Software: Install and update reputable anti-malware software and ensure a firewall is active.

 Your research data is valuable — both to you and potentially to foreign adversaries.
-Minimizing what you carry and securing what remains is essential.
+Minimizing what you carry and securing access to what remains is essential.

 Data Minimization